Citing Chapters of Edited Books in Harvard and APA

 Metahorror (Etchison, 1992) features stories by several horror writers.

-If you suspect a client has cited an editor when they should be citing a chapter author, leave a comment noting the problem and ask them to check the original source.
+When proofreading, if you suspect that your client has cited an editor when they should be citing a chapter author, you should leave a comment to note the problem and ask them to check the source.

 Edited Books in APA